flujoo/flujoo.github.io/content/en/generate-accompaniment-progression/index.md

 ![](pics/d_flat_4.png)

 This "move as minimum as possible" principle is no accident.
 Some theorist calls it **common tone rule** and **nearest chordal tone rule**.[^1] These rules are like "industrial standards", which are taught in textbooks and usually followed by composers.
-They are also the core of the solution to our problem.

-The solution can be stated as follows:
+They are also the core of the solution to our problem, which can be stated as follows:

-To generate an accompaniment progression, we repeat the first motif in the second harmony of the harmonic progression to generate the second motif, making sure that "move as minimum as possible" principle is obeyed in the process.
-Repeat this, until the entire accompaniment progression is generated.
+Suppose we have a starting accompaniment motif and a harmonic progression.
+We first make this motif adapt to the first harmony from the harmonic progression, to generate the second accompaniment motif.
+In the process, "move as minimum as possible" principle is obeyed.
+We then make the second motif adapt to the second harmony to generate the third motif.
+Repeat this process, until an entire accompaniment progression is generated.

 Now let's implement this in R.

-## Representation of Motifs and Harmonies
+## Represent Motifs and Harmonies

-From data structure perspective, a motif is just a list of notes, and each note has two components, which are pitch and duration.
-However, to simplify the problem, durations are ignored here.
+From data structure perspective, a motif is just a list of notes or chords, and each note has two components, which are pitch and duration.
+However, to simplify the problem, chords and durations are ignored here.
 Therefore, a motif is a list of pitches.

 To represent pitches, [MIDI note numbers](https://en.wikipedia.org/wiki/Scientific_pitch_notation#Table_of_note_frequencies) rather than scientific pitch notations such as E4 are used, for ease of operation.
 Therefore, a motif can be represented as a vector of integers in R. For example, the first accompaniment motif of Chopin's nocturne can be represented as